wp-plugins/wp-app-studio/readme.txt

 7. Create search forms with advanced operators.
 8. Use Font-Awesome webicon fonts in your radios, checkboxes and buttons.
 9. Use WPAS button to insert forms and views shortcodes in a post or page.
+10. Create charts for your apps and display them in your app dashboard, wp dashboard, or a page.
+11. Create a App Dashboard page to display your widgets and views
+12. Create Notifications based on your app events at different levels and send custom emails
+13. Create Custom comments which do not mix with post or page comments.
+Many options to configure.
+14. Create datagrids and display them in your app dashboard, wp dashboard, or a page.
+15. Easily insert WPAS components as shortcodes.
+Use Analytics module for custom reporting.

 == Upgrade Notice ==
+= 4.0 =
+WPAS 4 AUTOBAHN Edition has been released after 8 months of development.
 = 3.0 =
 WPAS 3.0 release offers more flexibility to owners in terms of creating, searching, and displaying user entity relationships.
 = 2.9.9 =